 – Deepak Chopra –

-I know how hard it was me to come this far.
+I know how hard it was for me to come this far.

 One lifetime is not enough to take all the experience and learn.
-So, share your experience and let others taste your wisdom that you gained from them.
+So, share your experience and let others taste the wisdom that you gained from them.

 Yes, I know, all the above reasons for starting a blog are personal.

-I’m not talking about the promoting any business with blogging.
+I’m not talking about promoting any business with blogging.
 Blogging is also a business itself now.

-Nevertheless, it is crucial to know the methods you could try for “money blogging“.
-Almost all the bloggers are practicing these techniques.
+Nevertheless, it is crucial to know the methods you could try for “money blogging.”
+Almost all bloggers practice these techniques.

 - Sponsored posts